andreiui/lzw-20/README.md

     </a>
 </p>

-LZW20 is an ASCII file compression program based on the [Lempel–Ziv–Welch (LZW)](https://en.wikipedia.org/wiki/Lempel–Ziv–Welch) universal lossless data compression algorithm created by Abraham Lempel, Jacob Ziv, and Terry Welch.
+LZW20 is an ASCII data compression program based on the [Lempel–Ziv–Welch (LZW)](https://en.wikipedia.org/wiki/Lempel–Ziv–Welch) universal lossless data compression algorithm created by Abraham Lempel, Jacob Ziv, and Terry Welch.
 The program is developed by Andrei Pascu, an undegraduate student at Yale University (Class of 2023).

-The encoding and decoding programs were first written as part of the LZW assignment for the course [CPSC 323: Introduction to Systems Programming and Computer Organization](https://zoo.cs.yale.edu/classes/cs323/), taught by Professor Stan Eisenstat in the fall of 2020.
+The compression and decompression programs were inspired from the LZW assignment for the course [CPSC 323: Introduction to Systems Programming and Computer Organization](https://zoo.cs.yale.edu/classes/cs323/), taught by Professor Stanley Eisenstat in the fall of 2020.

-After completing the course, the code written for the LZW assignment has been reused and further expanded upon in order to develop a more comprehensive and useful piece of software utility for the purpose of data compression.
+The code used in this project has been rewritten from the ground up and expanded upon in order to develop a more comprehensive and useful piece of software utility for the purpose of data compression.

-*In memory of Professor Stan Eisenstat.*
+*In memory of Professor Stanley Eisenstat.*

 ## Contents